THE RULES – 24 Hours Sufferfest

 You have until 11:15 to turn in your scorecard to the registration table at the Colletta briefing point.
 If you are late, points will begin to be deducted from your score.

 The 12H event starts at 10 am on Saturday and ends at 10 pm on Saturday.
 There will be a mandatory climber meeting Saturday at 9:30 am to discuss questions and rules.
 Afterwards, teams will be able to ready themselves and gather back at the check in area for the start of the comp.
 This is when scorecards will be handed out and roll will be called.
 Please mark your scorecards clearly and legibly.
 Correct scoring is our responsibility, a legible scorecard is yours.
+Teams are required to report to the check in station at 4 pm on Saturday afternoon.

 You have until 10:30 pm to turn in your scorecard to the registration table at the Colletta briefing point.
 If you are late, points will begin to be deducted from your score.